CityOfNewYork/growingupnyc/README.md

 --

 ## Workflow
 1. Create a new branch off of **master** for the feature you are working on.
-Small tweaks and typo fixes can be made directly in develop, but anything that has its own ticket should have its own branch, named for the ticket.
+Small tweaks and typo fixes can be made directly in develop, but anything that has its own ticket should be created in a separate branch.
+(It may make sense to work on several closely related tickets in a single branch so long as they will be tested and deployed together.)
 2. Build the feature.
 3. Run `gulp build` to minify CSS and JS for production.
 Fix any linting errors that are flagged.
 4. Merge your changes into **develop**.